AMKalyan/Full_Stack_Project/README.md

 ## Setup Instructions

+1. Clone the repository using the git clone command

-1. Install dependencies:
+2. Install dependencies:
    ```
    pip install -r requirements.txt
    ```

-2. Run the application:
+3. Run the application:
    ```
    python app.py
    ```

-3. Open your browser and navigate to:
+4. Open your browser and navigate to:
    ```
    http://127.0.0.1:5000/
    ```